mempoolco/aiodiskdb/README.md

 ![aiodiskdb files](./docs/aiodiskdb.gif)

 Concurrency tests, part of the unit tests, can be replicated as system benchmark.
-The following are performed on a common consumer SSD:
+The followings are performed on a common consumer SSD:
 ```
 Duration: 14.12s,
 Reads: 2271 (~162/s),